top of page

 The Human Touch in a Digital Age: Preserving Skill in AI-Driven Medicine

 Subject Article: Preserving clinical skills in the age of AI assistance As artificial intelligence becomes more deeply embedded in clinical practice, the medical world faces an important question: how do we maintain skills when machines can do so much for us?
-The article “Preserving clinical skills in the age of AI assistance” from The Lancet explores this concern, warning of the potential for de-skilling (a gradual loss of hands-on expertise) as AI begins to assist, and some
+The article “Preserving clinical skills in the age of AI assistance” from the Lancet explores this concern, warning of the potential for de-skilling (a gradual loss of hands-on expertise) as AI begins to assist, and som

 malihaybhat